 Functions in JavaScript are blocks of reusable code that can be defined, called by name, and executed on-demand.
 They can accept input parameters, perform specific tasks, and optionally return a value.
 Functions are first-class objects in JavaScript, meaning they can be assigned to variables, passed as arguments, and returned as values.
 They enable modular, maintainable, and DRY (Don't Repeat Yourself) programming.

-keyword, followed by the function name, a list of parameters in parentheses, and a code block in curly braces.javascriptfunction add(a, b) {
+function keyword, followed by the function name, a list of parameters in parentheses, and a code block in curly braces.javascriptfunction add(a, b) {

 return a + b;